 FAQs

-Q4: What is the difference between “Cryogenic” and “Freezer” labels?
+Q1: What is the difference between “Cryogenic” and standard “Freezer” labels?

-“Freezer” labels are typically rated for -20°C to -40°C (standard food/pharma storage).
-“Cryogenic” labels are rated for -80°C to -196°C (dry ice, liquid nitrogen) and use entirely different face stocks (like nylon cloth or specialized poly) to prevent shattering at those extreme temperatures.
+“Freezer” labels are typically rated for -20°C to -40°C for standard food and pharma storage.
+“Cryogenic” labels are heavily engineered for -80°C to -196°C (dry ice, liquid nitrogen) and utilize entirely different synthetic face stocks, like nylon cloth, to prevent shattering at extreme temperatures.

-Q5: Can I use standard “Void” tape for refrigerated pallets?
+Q2: Can I use standard “VOID” tape for refrigerated pallets?

-No. Standard packing tape adhesive hardens and loses tack below 0°C. It can be peeled off without triggering the “void” message.
+No. Standard packing tape adhesive instantly hardens and loses all tack below 0°C. It can be easily peeled off by bad actors without ever triggering the hidden “VOID” security message, rendering it completely useless for cold chain defense.

 Tamper-evident label solutions are a vital component of cold chain logistics security, ensuring that temperature-sensitive products remain safe and intact from origin to destination.
 As cold chain logistics continue to evolve, investing in advanced tamper-evident labeling solutions can enhance security, streamline operations, and build trust with consumers and regulatory bodies!